Coconino County, Arizona: Politics

 Coconino County has trended towards the Democratic Party in modern times after being a Republican stronghold between the 1950s and 1980s.
 It was won by every Republican presidential nominee between 1952 and 1988; however, no Republican since George H. W. Bush in 1988 has managed to come within 6% of reclaiming the county.
-It is the only county from any state west of the Mississippi river that voted for Barry Goldwater in 1964 but has since voted for the democratic nominee in the most recent six presidential elections.
+It is the only county from any state west of the Mississippi River – apart from Black Belt Madison Parish, which is directly adjacent to that river – that voted for Barry Goldwater in 1964 but has since voted for the Democratic nominee in the eight most recent presidential elections.

+The Flagstaff area is a Democratic stronghold, along with all the Indian Reservations (though some of these saw Republican trends in 2024), and the city of Sedona also leans Democratic.
+The Havasupai Reservation is the most Democratic area in the county, having voted close to 90% Democratic in the 2024 election.
+The cities of Williams and Page and surrounding areas, on the other hand, trend Republican.

 Economy

 Grand Canyon Airlines and Air Grand Canyon are headquartered on the grounds of Grand Canyon National Park Airport in Tusayan.

 In 2017, the largest employers in Coconino County were:

 According to the Bureau of Economic Analysis, in 2019 the employment of Coconino County in the following sectors was:

 Transportation

 Flagstaff in Coconino County is a major highway junction, with Interstate 40 extending to the east and the west (connecting with Williams and Winslow, Arizona, for example), and with Interstate 17 extending south from Flagstaff to Phoenix and Maricopa County.
 U.S. Routes 89 and 180 extend north from Flagstaff and connect it with the Grand Canyon National Park.

 The Grand Canyon National Park Airport is a public airport located in Tusayan, near the South Rim of the Grand Canyon.